talaria-dev/talaria-demo/README.md

 Talaria enables you to easily add collaboration and real-time communication features into your website, web application, or mobile app with a few lines of code in no-time.

-It consists of audio/video calling, ephemeral chat, screen sharing, and multipoint conferencing with up to four participants.
+It consists of audio/video calling, chat, screen sharing, co-browsing, audio/video/screencast messages,and multipoint conferencing with up to four participants.
 Users outside of your workgroup or organization can be added with one-time access to the current meeting (no account creation or download).

 Talaria works in any modern browser on any desktop or mobile device (iOS, Android, Windows, Mac, Linux).
 We provide a safe, secure, and private (peer-to-peer, end-to-end encrypted, HIPAA, and GDPR compliant) environment.
 It can be easily branded and customized to match your product look and feel.